nodejs/abi-stable-node/napi_js_data.md

 #### Parameters
 - `[in]  env`: The environment that the API is invoked under
 - `[in]  value`: `napi_value` representing JavaScript string
-- `[in]  buf`: Buffer to write the UTF16-LE encoded string into.
+- `[in]  buf`: Buffer to write the UTF16-LE-encoded string into.
 If NULL is passed in, the length of the string (in 2-byte code units) is returned
 - `[in]  bufsize`: Size of the destination buffer.
 - `[out] result`: Number of 2-byte code units copied into the buffer including